Red Sox vs. Yankees Player Props Betting Odds

-Oddsmakers have listed player props for Gleyber Torres and others when the Boston Red Sox host the New York Yankees at Fenway Park on Saturday at 7:15 PM ET.
+Oddsmakers have listed player props for Alex Verdugo and others when the Boston Red Sox host the New York Yankees at Fenway Park on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!